Print

 We implement the IMO agreed international minimum requirements in Australia for all safety-related aspects of the handling and transport of cargoes and dangerous goods.

-International maritime dangerous goods (IMDG) code 2018 and 2020 editions
+International maritime dangerous goods (IMDG) code 2020 and 2022 editions

-The 2018 and 2020 editions of the IMDG code are available from IMO publications.
+The 2020 and 2022 editions of the IMDG code are available from IMO publications.
 Check their publications catalogue for details.
 The IMDG Code is given effect in Australia by Marine Order 41.

-Note: COVID-19 delayed the publication of the 2020 edition of the IMDG Code hence it will not be in mandatory effect from 1 January 2022.
+Note: COVID-19 delayed the publication of the 2020 edition of the IMDG Code hence it came into mandatory effect from 1 January 2022.
 In Australia the edition of the IMDG Code in recommendatory effect may be used as if it was in mandatory effect in accordance with Marine Order 41.

 Dangerous goods training for shore-side personnel